Homework

 We also expect every student to spend at least 10 minutes per day reading a suitably challenging book.
 The school library is open every day during term time and all students are members and are able to borrow books.

-How do I access Show My Homework?
+How do I access Satchel:One?

 House System

-St Birinus has a Vibrant House system which ensures that staff and students work together to create a positive school community where everyone is included.
+St Birinus has a vibrant House system which ensures that staff and students work together to create a positive school community where everyone is included.

 Discover More